jrosenholtz/cli-clock/README.md

 ```

 # Usage
-read config.ini, it should explain everything. press q or ctrl+c to quit the program.
+read cli-clock.ini, it should explain everything. press q or ctrl+c to quit the program.

 # Screenshots